Created on

 Further reading:

-This is commonly used for Guest Wifi and similar open network configuration.
+This is commonly used for Guest Wifi and similar open network configurations.

 This may also be triggered if unauthenticated traffic has no matching policy, see section '4.
 Authentication and Policy Matching'.